ElisaCastelli/HarmonicTensionVisualizer/README.md

 - out of key (no hypothesis accepted)

 Every Iteration an analyzed progression, containing `ChordPlus` elements, is grenerated.
-If a wrong chord is NOT identified as a Chord sustitution, the current Key gets a penalty.
+If a wrong chord is NOT identified as a Chord substitution, the current Key gets a penalty.
 The key with less penalties will be chosen.
 #### Phase 3: assign tension, find patterns
 With the analysis based on the chosen key, each chord is given a standard tension, based on:
 - Chord's function: In a major scale, chords can be groupes as tonic (I, III, VI), subdominant (II, IV) and dominant (V, VII).
 Each group creates a different level of tension.